Climate Sciences and Supercomputers

 Complexity

-Climate modelling so far concentrated mainly on the interaction of physical components and their coupling, such as fluid dynamics, radiation balance, latent and sensitive heat exchange or wind effects on the ocean.
-The employment of modern supercomputers, however, permits to integrate also chemical and biological coupling mechanism as well as to investigate the interaction between the climate and the socio-economic system.
-The ultimate ambition of the international climate and global change research is the development of a complex model of the earth system comprehending all physical and biogeochemical interactions between the atmosphere, the ocean, the cryosphere and the continental biosphere as well as social issues.
+The ultimate ambition of the international climate and global change research community is the development of a complex model of the earth system that comprises all physical and biogeochemical interactions of the atmosphere, ocean, cryosphere and the biosphere as well as social issues.

 Spatial Resolution of Models